-Instructor Ra ting

-Poor Fair Average Good Excellent

-Please rate the overall quality of this instructor 1 2 3 4 5

-Strongly Disagree Disagree Neither Agree nor Disagree Agree Strongly Agree The instructor was prepared for class.
-1 2 3 4 5 The instructor presented material in an understandable manner.
-1 2 3 4 5 The instructor was able to improve my understanding of the subject matter.
+Instructor Rating Please rate the overall quality of this instructor Poor 1 Fair 2 Average 3 Good 4 Excellent 5 Strongly Disagree Disagree Neither Agree nor Disagree Agree Strongly Agree The instructor was prepared for class.
+The instructor presented material in an 1 2 3 4 5 understandable manner.
+The instructor was able to improve my understanding of the subject matter.
 1 2 3 4 5 The instructor created an environment that supported learning.
 1 2 3 4 5 The instructor adequately explained course requirements.
 1 2 3 4 5 The instructor was available to me if I needed to contact them.
-1 2 3 4 5 The instructor provided useful feedback.
+1. 2 3 4 5 The instructor provided useful feedback.
 1 2 3 4 5 The instructor clearly explained the standards for graded material.
 1 2 3 4 5 I would recommend this instructor to other students.
 1 2 3 4 5

-Course Ratings

-Poor Fair Average Good Excellent Please rate the overall quality of this course.
+Course Ratings Poor Fair Average Good Excellent Please rate the overall quality of this course.
 1 2 3 4 5 Please rate the textbook used in this course.
 1 2 3 4 5 Please rate the other required materials used in this course.
 1 2 3 4 5

-Strongly Disagree Disagree Neither Agree nor Disagree Agree Strongly Agree I feel comfortable expressing myself in this class 1 2 3 4 5 The course followed the syllabus.
-1 2 3 4 5
+Neither Strongly Disagree Disagree Agree nor Disagree Agree Strongly Agree I feel comfortable expressing myself in this class 1 2 3 4 5 The course followed the syllabus.
+1 2 3 4 .5

-Self-Rating The grade that I expect in this course is A B+ в C+ С D+ D F Other/NA Class Standing Fr eshman Sophomor e.
-Junior Senior iduate udent Other/NA
+Self-Rating The grade that I expect in this course is A B + В C + C D + D F Other/NA Class Standing Fre shman Sophomo re Junior Senior nduate udent Other/NA